proycon/flat/docs/installation_guide.rst

 FLAT Configuration
 ---------------------------

+You can configure FLAT either by editing ``settings.py``, or by passing environment variables and some YAML files at run time.

-Download the ``settings.py`` from https://raw.githubusercontent.com/proycon/flat/master/settings.py to some custom location, edit it and add a configuration for your system.
+If you use ``settings.py`` directly, download a copy from https://raw.githubusercontent.com/proycon/flat/master/settings.py to some custom location, edit it and add a configuration for your system.
 The file is heavily commented to guide you along with the configuration.
-It is here where you specify what your users will see and what function are enabled..
+It is here where you specify what your users will see and what function are enabled.

 Further documentation on configuration FLAT, after completing the installation and configuration described in the remainder of this section, can be found in